brevzin/cpp_proposals/1169_static_call/static-call.md

 # Revision History

+[@P1169R1] was approved for electronic polling by EWG, but two issues came up that while this paper does not *change* are still worth commenting on: can [static lambdas still have capture](#static-lambdas-with-capture) and can whether or not stateless lambdas be `static` be [implementation-defined](#can-the-static-ness-of-lambdas-be-implementation-defined)?

 [@P1169R0] was presented to EWGI in San Diego, where there was no consensus to pursue the paper.
 However, recent discussion has caused renewed interest in this paper so it has been resurfaced.
 R0 of this paper additionally proposed implicitly changing capture-less lambdas to have static function call operators, which would be an breaking change.
 That part of this paper has been changed to instead allow for an explicit opt-in to static.
 Additionally, this language change has been implemented.

 # Motivation